datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ~~~
 {: .language-python}

-Moreover, the Pandas and plotnine packages create these matplotlib objects as well.
+Moreover, the **Pandas and plotnine packages create matplotlib objects** as well.
 Hence, using the object based approach provides a consistent workflow and interaction between these packages:

 ~~~
     fig, ax1 = plt.subplots() #prepare a matplotlib figure